google/blockly-samples/scripts.md

 In this directory, you can run:

-### `npm run audit:fix`

-This script runs `npm audit fix` on each of the Blockly plugins in this repo.

-### `npm run boot`

-This script runs `lerna bootstrap` which will run `npm install` in each plugin and ensure local plugins are symlinked, ready for development.
-When developing a plugin, always run `npm run boot` instead of `npm install` directly, as this ensures local plugins (eg: dev-tools) are locally linked.

 ### `npm run build`

 This script builds all of the Blockly plugins in this repo.